dobriban/EigenEdge/README.md

 # EigenEdge
-Computing with Eigenvalue Distributions of Large Random Matrices

-The **EigenEdge** MATLAB package contains open source implementations of methods for working with eigenvalue distributions of large random matrices of the covariance type (known as general Marchenko-Pastur distributions).
+The **EigenEdge** MATLAB package contains open source implementations of methods for working with eigenvalue distributions of large random matrices.
+The focus is on covariance-type, or "general Marchenko-Pastur" distributions.

+These tools can be used in high-dimensional statistics, wireless communications, finance, among other areas.

 ## Contents